How Can MyCrypto Send Offline?

 Cold storage is a device that is not, and will never be, connected to the internet.
 This means that even if someone were to completely hack you and your computer and your phone, your key would be safe.
 Yay!

 One common cold storage method is a simple piece of paper.
 Bad folks on the internet can't hack your paper.
-(But you should still watch out for your roommate, FYI.)
+(But you should still watch out for your roommate!)

-So.
-Your ETH is on the blockchain and for an offline or cold storage, your private key is kept offline, never introduced to an online device.
+So your ETH is on the blockchain and for offline or cold storage, your private key is kept offline and is never introduced to an online device.

 Regardless of what service you use to "store" your ETH, your ETH are lines of code on the Ethereum blockchain.
 Transactions add more lines of code and all these lines together determine what address has what balance.

 Your private key or keystore file is simply the way you access and prove ownership of a particular address on the blockchain.

 The part that usually confuses people is how MyCrypto can generate a valid wallet without being online.